Close menu Resources for... William & Mary

 Permanent resignation will result in no other disciplinary process being conducted with respect to the resigning student.

 In exceptional circumstances, when definitive proof of a resigned student’s non-responsibility exists, they may request a waiver of resignation and readmission or a removal of the transcript notation.
-This request must be made to the Dean of Students.
+This request must be made to the Vice President of Student Affairs or designee.
 A not guilty verdict in a criminal court is not, in itself, definitive proof of non-responsibility, as courts apply different standards of proof, follow different evidentiary and procedural rules, and adjudicate legal violations with elements different from university policy.
 Similarly, a failure to prosecute does not constitute proof of non-responsibility.
 Examples of definitive proof include video recording or DNA evidence proving that a different person committed the alleged misconduct.

 D. Investigation